Final report for FW20-362

 - Track swine weight gain monthly to compare weight gain with parasite loading changes.

 - Share results with local, regional, and national producer community.

 Objective 1: Evaluate parasite presence on transitional Organic pig farm in Western Washington.

-Alluvial Farms will develop on-farm infrastructure and skills to test pig fecal samples on-farm for parasite presence.
-Fecal samples will be collected quarterly for the three years of the grant period and evaluated for presence of parasites with a focus on the following species: Ascaris suum (large roundworm), Trichuris suis (whipworm), and Oesophagostomum spp. (nodular worms).
-Fecal samples from numerous individuals of three categories of pigs will be compared: feeders (2-4 months old), Finishing pigs (5 months to market weight), and sows.
+Alluvial Farms developed on-farm systems and skills to test pig fecal samples on-farm for parasite presence.
+Fecal samples were collected quarterly for the three years of the grant period and evaluated for presence of parasites with a focus on the following species: Ascaris suum (large roundworm), Trichuris suis (whipworm), and Oesophagostomum spp. (nodular worms).
+Fecal samples from numerous individuals of three categories of pigs were compared: feeders (2-4 months old), Finishing pigs (5 months to market weight), and sows.

 - Percentage of pigs sampled who are infected with each of the three parasites.

 - Average number of eggs per gram of feces.

 - Comparison of the above for feeders, finishers, and sows.